jaka2015/I-Hate-Restrictions-Online/README.md

 Thanks!

 ### License
 I Hate Restrictions Online is an open blog that anyone can publish to.
-Read more about the license used [here](https://github.com/Mnpn03/I-Hate-Restrictions-Online/blob/master/LICENSE).
+[Contribute](#contribution).
+You can read more about the license used [here](https://github.com/Mnpn03/I-Hate-Restrictions-Online/blob/master/LICENSE).